UNCLASSIFIED (U)

 a.
 Uniforms:

-(2) Although the Department has no objection, the U.S. Uniformed Services' regulations and/or policies do not permit uniforms in special issuance passports.
+(3) Although the Department has no objection, the U.S. Uniformed Services' regulations and/or policies do not permit uniforms in special-issuance passports.

-(2) Unless a religious or medical exception applies, hats or other head coverings, such as wide headbands, scarves, bows, turbans, large skullcaps, etc., are not acceptable if it:
+c.
+Hats or other head coverings, such as wide headbands, scarves, bows, turbans, and large skullcaps, are prohibited unless they are worn for medical or religious purposes:

-NOTE: If the applicant submits a seemingly spurious statement regarding the religious nature of a hat or head covering, scan and e-mail the passport application and statement to AskPPTAdjudication@state.gov for a determination.
+NOTE: If the applicant submits an ambiguous statement regarding the religious nature of a hat or head covering, scan and e-mail the passport application and statement to AskPPTAdjudication@state.gov for a determination.
 (This is not a public-facing e-mail address and public inquiries will not be replied to.)

-(4) Hats or other head coverings may be acceptable if the applicant can establish that the hat or head covering is worn for medical reasons, including hair loss as a result of medical treatment.
-A medical statement signed by a medical professional/health practitioner may be required in questionable cases; and
+(2) Hats or other head coverings may be acceptable if the applicant can establish that the hat or head covering is worn for medical reasons, including hair loss because of medical treatment.
+A medical statement signed by a medical professional/health practitioner may be required in ambiguous cases; and

 Applicant photograph with scarf covering chin.